linode/docs/docs/kubernetes/how-to-configure-load-balancing-with-tls-encryption-on-a-kubernetes-cluster/index.md

 In this section you will install cert-manager using Helm and the required cert-manager [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs).
 Then, you will create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) resource to assist in creating a cluster's TLS certificate.

 {{< note >}}
-If you would like a deeper dive into cert-manager, see our guide [Understanding Kubernetes cert-manager]().
+If you would like a deeper dive into cert-manager, see our guide [’’]().
 {{</ note >}}

 ### Install cert-manager